Forced Heirship in Spain: Simple Explanation for Tenerife Property Owners

 What Is Forced Heirship?

-The estate is split into three parts:
+The estate is normally divided into three parts:

-• 1/3 Free: can be left to anyone
+• One third can be left to anyone you choose

-How Expats Can Avoid Forced Heirship
+How Expats Avoid Forced Heirship

 For example: